flatrick/dbup_test/docs/introduction.md

 # First introduction to DbUp

-Before going into details on the various options available, let's begin by creating a simple console application and get you aqainted with DbUp:
+Before going into details on the various options available, let's begin by creating a simple console application and get you aquainted with DbUp:

 ```posh
 dotnet new console